PicoCreator/smol-dev-js/spec/ai/seq/getLocalDepSummary.js.md

 ## Description

 The function reads the `package.json` file in the project root directory and extracts the local dependencies.
-It then returns a summary string containing the names and versions of the local dependencies.
+It then returns a summary string containing the names, versions and licenses of the local dependencies.

 ## Usage